Applying for an FFR Demonstration Grant

 ||The FFR Demonstration Grant title page must be the first page of the proposal.

 - Plan of activities designed to achieve the goals--WHO?
 WHAT?
 WHEN?
 WHERE?
 HOW?
-Is
+Explain

-- Plan for Evaluation: Describe indicators of success/data to be tracked including a
+- Plan for Evaluation: Describe indicators of success/data to be tracked, including

 ||The budget form for FFR Demonstration Grants must be used.